 - 4. We may need to review your medical records such as MRI scans, pathology reports, laboratory or progress reports etc. We will not release this information to insurance companies, family members, workplaces or any other institutions.
 Even though, the risk of loosing confidentiality via medical records cannot be fully prevented. - 5.
-In order to help advance future patient screening strategies, a new condition in our research study might require that your DNA sequence, diagnosis, and de-identified pedigree data be deposited into the NIH's (National Institute of Health) dbGAP database.
-Your personally identifiable information (PII) will not be shared on this database.
-Your PII will remain confidential.
-Only de-identified genetic data would be deposited into the dbGaP or similar databases.
+In order to help advance future patient screening strategies, a new condition in our research study might require that your child's DNA sequence, diagnosis, and deidentified pedigree data be deposited into the NIH's (National Institute of Health) dbGAP or similar databases.
+Your child's personally identifiable information (PII) will not be shared on this database.
+Your child's PII will remain confidential.
+Only de-identified genetic data would be deposited into the dbGaP database.